PFMC Safeguarding and Child Protection Policy

 • Record as much as you can remember, using the child’s own words

-• Fill in a PFMC Incident reporting form (at end of this document)
+• Fill in a PFMC Incident reporting form

 • Ensure the safety of the young person – if they need immediate medical attention, call an ambulance, inform doctors of concerns and ensure that they are aware it is a child protection issue

-• Immediately inform the designated safeguarding children officer
+• Immediately inform the DSL

 Allegations against staff